obsidian-community/obsidian-full-calendar/src/README.md

 ### `calendars`

 Each source of events has its own `Calendar` subclass that handles the relevant I/O operations and parses events into the common format.
-There are two abstract subclasses: `RemoteCalendar` and `EditableCalendar`. `RemoteCalendar`s cache their responses from the Internet, and have a method to re-fetch their input as part of the SWR cache strategy.
+There are two abstract subclasses: `RemoteCalendar` and `EditableCalendar`. `RemoteCalendar`s should cache their responses from the Internet, and have a method to re-fetch their input as part of the SWR cache strategy.

 `EditableCalendar`s are constructed with references to an `ObsidianAdapter` instance that handles all interactions with the Obsidian API.
 This adapter is useful for testing, since it reduces the surface area of APIs to be mocked from the entire API to a handful of functions that the plugin actually uses.
+It also allows for useful and safe abstractions on top of the Obsidian API, so that its harder for Calendars to do incorrect things, like write a stale copy of a file back to disk.

 ### `ui`

 While `core` and `calendars` make up the Model in the `MVC` pattern, the Views and Controllers are currently both living in the `ui` directory.
 The view connector to the FullCalendar library lives in `calendar.ts`.
-Most of the controller logic that interfaces with the `EventCache` lives, somewhat confusingly, in `view.ts`.
+Most of the controller logic that interfaces with the `EventCache` lives, somewhat confusingly, in `view.ts`, which also instantiates the Obsidian plugin View.
 Auxilliary views, like the edit/create modal and settings selectors, are React components that live in their own `.tsx` files and are mounted into the DOM when needed.

 **Architecture Invariant**: All interactions with event data should be mediated by the `EventCache`.
 Code in the `ui` directory should not reference or call out to the `EventStore`, Obsidian Vault APIs, or `Calendar` subclasses.